iStockphoto.com / Steve Krull

 World Bank Photo Collection / flickr

-Performing ArtsThe Colorado Springs Fine Arts Center, 30 W. Dale St., is the scene of permanent and traveling art exhibits, theatrical performances, concerts, dance productions and film showings.
+Performing ArtsThe Colorado Springs Fine Arts Center at Colorado College, 30 W. Dale St., is the scene of permanent and traveling art exhibits, theatrical performances, concerts, dance productions and film showings.
 Pikes Peak Center, 190 S. Cascade Ave., plays host to more than 200 performances a year, running the gamut from ballet, opera, theater and the symphony to country and rock music; phone (719) 799-4139.
 The Colorado Springs Philharmonic plays its September through May season here; phone (719) 520-7469 for ticket information.
 The center is also the home of Broadway in Colorado Springs; phone (719) 799-4132.

 DoD News Features / flickr